blueEnergy Nicaragua

 Remain in the territory

-It is also measured by:
+It is also measured in:

 • Strengthened capacities